aryanraj0104/space-boy/README.md

 **A lightweight 2D space arcade game built with Python and pygame.**

-> Simple setup • Retro feel • Easy to run
+> Simple setup • Fun • Retro feel • Easy to run

 ---